Tensor Network Quantum Simulator With Step-Dependent Parallelization

 \subsection{Graph model of tensor expression}

 Evaluation of a tensor expression depends heavily on the order in which one picks indices to sum over \cite{schutski2019adaptive, markov2008simulating}.
 The most widely used representation of a tensor expression is a ``tensor network,'', where vertices stand for tensors and tensor indices stand for edges.
 For finding the best order of contraction for the expression, we use a line graph representation of a tensor network.
 In this notation, we use vertices to denote unique indices, and we denote tensors by cliques (fully connected subgraphs).
 Note that tensors, which are diagonal along some of the axes and hence can be indexed with fewer indices, are depicted by cliques that are smaller than the dimension of the corresponding tensor.
+This results in a substantial simplification of the tensor network as described in detail in \cite{lykov_diagonal}.
 For a special case of vectors or diagonal matrices, self-loop edges are used.
 Figure~\ref{fig:gadgets} shows the notation for the gates used in this work.
 For a more detailed description of graph representation, see \cite{schutski2019adaptive}.

 Having built this representation, one has to determine the index elimination order.
 The tensor network is contracted by sequential elimination of its indices.

 The tensor after each index elimination will be indexed by a union of sets of indices of tensors in the contraction operation.
 In the line graph representation, the index contraction removes the corresponding vertices from the graph.
 Adding the intermediate tensor afterwards corresponds to adding a clique to all neighbors of index $i$.
 We call this step \emph{elimination of vertex (index) $i$}.
 An interactive demo of this process can be found at \url{https://lykov.tech/qg} (works for cZ\_v2 circuits from ``Files to use''--- link).